brainstem-org/brainstem_support/docs/tutorials/get_started.md

 1. Create/Join a group
 2. Create a project
-3. Next, create personal attribures relevant to your experiments
+3. Next, create personal attributes relevant to your experiments
    1. Define behavioral paradigms to describe the behavioral conditions of your subjects
    2. Set up data storage locations to link to your data files
    3. Create setups to define your physical experimental environments